Leone, American Samoa: Geography

 Pala Lagoon is a long stretch of swamp beginning from the main bridge on the road back to the foot of the mountains.
 The swamp has been a natural resource for marine life growth and is home to a number of bird species.
 Aualii Stream and Leafu Stream flow down from Mulimauga Ridge and through the village before discharging into Pala Lagoon.
 Leone has a large number of mangrove trees which have come back to normal after the destruction caused by the 2009 tsunami.
 The village is home to large parcels of fertile land used for farming and livestock.
 The soil is excellent for planting and growing yams of all kinds, bananas, talo, papayas, coconut trees for copra products, vegetables, and many other crops that are sold in grocery stores and at the Fagatogo Market.
 The coastline of Fagatele, an area in Leone, is made up of lava rocks, which were historically utilized to shape and grind stone tools.

 Leone Pala Special Management Area

+Leone Pala is a 21-acre mangrove swamp in Leone.
+It has been designated as a Special Management Area under the American Samoa Coastal Management Act of 1990.
+Special Management Areas are designated for their unique and irreplaceable habitats.
+The territory includes two such regions: Leone Pala Lagoon and Nuʻuuli Pala Lagoon.
+Since 1961, American Samoa has witnessed significant changes in its wetlands across different regions.
+Leone has seen its wetlands diminished by over half since 1961.